duyenqa/Practice-database/README.md

 - Use HAVING
 - Use ORDER BY ASC/DESC
 - Use COUNT(), MAX(),MIN(),SUM()
+- Subquery
+- Use DATEDIFF: calculate numbers of months/years
 - JOIN TABLES (INNER JOIN, LEFT JOIN, RIGHT JOIN)

 # DB01